Coming Soon:

 -

-Bruce Brown (CC Pollen/AZ, w/Industry Updates Where Things Going)
+Bruce Brown (CC Pollen/ AZ, w/ Industry Updates Where Things Going)

 -

-Les Crowder (TBHs/management)
+Les Crowder (TBHs/ management)

-The fee for meeting includes: accommodations in Lebrecht/Green Lodges (with up to 6 per room dorm style each with own bath....with bring your own sheets/bedding/blankets) for $185 per person, plus six catered meals, access to all meetings/talks/workshops, snacks/break refreshments, and also a camp liability coverage (form required to be filled out).
-Also no fee for vendors other than normal lodging costs for meeting/catered meals.
+own sheets/ bedding/ blankets) for $185 per person, plus six catered meals, access to all meetings/ talks/ workshops, snacks/ break refreshments, and also a camp liability coverage (form required to be filled out).
+Also no fee for vendors other than normal lodging costs for meeting/ catered meals.

-For more information concerning meeting, visit/join OrganicBeekeepers at http://groups.yahoo.com/group/organicbeekeepers/ for periodic updates prior to
+For more information concerning meeting, visit/join OrganicBeekeepers at Organic Beekeepers for

-meeting start date, or contact Dee Lusby for information/registration at:
+meeting start date, or contact Dee Lusby for information/ registration at:

 520-398-2474 late/eve.

-For payment of registration per person of $185, due in advance of attending, send to Organic Beekeepers, %Dee Lusby, HC 65, Box 7450, Amado, Arizona 85645, with stamped self-addressed envelope for returning receipt and more information on YMCA to sender, plus liability/medical form to be filled out.
-Note: $185 fee is a straight fee whether sleeping/eating at camp or not (offsite).
+For payment of registration per person of $185, due in advance of attending, send to Organic Beekeepers, %Dee Lusby, HC 65, Box 7450, Amado, Arizona 85645, with

 For general information concerning the meeting other contacts are Keith Malone (Alaska) 907-688-0588, and Ramona/Dean (Mass.) at 978-407-3934